efin396/pace101.github.io/index.md

 ## Prerequisites

-Before starting this guide, please ensure that:
+Before starting this guide, please ensure the following:

-- You have been granted access to a PACE cluster by Georgia Tech.
+- **PACE Access Approval**: You must have been granted access to a PACE cluster by Georgia Tech.
+If you haven’t applied yet, please contact your project supervisor or department for access information.

-- You are are familar with a programming langauge.
+- **Basic Programming Knowledge**: This guide assumes that you have a basic understanding of programming.

+- **VPN Connection**: To acccess PACE, ensure you have set up and can connect through the **Georgia Tech VPN**.
+This is required to log in to the clusters through either SSH or OnDemand.

+Once these prerequisites are met, you’ll be ready to follow along and begin your first job submission on PACE!

 ## Safety and Etiquette Guidelines